drewschield/rattlesnake_w_chromosome/README.md

 ```

 ## W-specific gene duplications
 Short read data from multiple individuals can be used to get a coarse sense of gene-specific copy number (i.e., greater than one copy), and whether putative duplicates are specific to the W chromosome.
-These analyses will use mapping statistics of female read data to the male reference, containing all autosomes and the Z chromosome, and to the new W chromosome sequence.

-### 1. Coverage of genes on autosomes and the Z chromosome
+These steps are based on a combined autosome, Z chromosome, and W chromosome scaffold set, so that Z gametologs are not spuriously mapped to the W chromosome based on sufficient similarity.

 #### Set up environment
 ```
 mkdir coverage_exp_crotalus